kirilenkobm/SSP/README.md

 ## Performance measurements

-Complexity in the worst case:
+Algorithm complexity in the __worst__ case:

 ```math
 O(N^5)
 ```

 Performance tests vere performed with variable array lengths and forming answer subset sizes.
 Max number was fixed to 10M.
 Subset sums that form answer were 25, 50 and 75% of overall dataset size.
+Density varied from 6.32 to 632.38.
+In 100% cases the program found a subset with requested sum.

 Overall picture: